elightup/falcon/readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.7.1 - 2023-12-07 =
+- Add options for no emails when a new user is registered and users reset their passwords
+- Fix error when disabling all features.
+Closes #17.

 = 2.7.0 - 2023-12-07 =
 - Update hook for disable core update email notification